England: Economy

 Agriculture is intensive, highly mechanised and efficient by European standards, producing 60% of food needs with only 2% of the labour force.
-Two-thirds of production is devoted to livestock, the other to arable crops.
-The main crops that are grown are wheat, barley, oats, potatoes, sugar beets.
-England retains a significant, though much reduced fishing industry.
-Its fleets bring home fish of every kind, ranging from sole to herring.
-It is also rich in natural resources including coal, petroleum, natural gas, tin, limestone, iron ore, salt, clay, chalk, gypsum, lead, and silica.
+Two-thirds of production is devoted to livestock, the remainder to arable crops.
+The main crops that are grown are wheat, barley, oats, potatoes, and sugar beets.
+England retains a significant fishing industry.
+Its fleets bring home a variety of fish, ranging from sole to herring.
+England is also rich in natural resources including coal, petroleum, natural gas, tin, limestone, iron ore, salt, clay, chalk, gypsum, lead, and silica.